 - A second barrier was the lack of a common vision and language to orient actions.

 For these two barriers, supporting tools are necessary, and this toolkit is intended to facilitate learning and collaboration among ICDA members.
-For an overview of the SFS toolkit and ideas how to use it visit the homepage.
+For an overview of the SFS toolkit and ideas on how to use it visit the homepage.

 Our Vision: